RapidSoftwareSolutions/Marketplace-Metacert-Package/README.md

 * Credentials: apiKey

 ## How to get credentials:
-0. Submit your reqquest for apiKey at [Signup page](https://developer.metacert.com/signup/)
+0. Submit your request for apiKey at [Signup page](https://developer.metacert.com/signup/)